-Parklets provide an economical solution to the desire and need for wider sidewalks and are intended to provide space for the general public to sit and enjoy the space where existing narrow sidewalks would preclude such occupancy.
+Installing a Parklet is one way to activate the space in public rights-of-way as part of the SF Better Streets Plan.
+Parklets provide an economical solution to the desire and need for wider sidewalks and are intended to provide Space for the general public to sit and enjoy the space where existing narrow sidewalk would preclude such occupancy.

 Parklet permits will first be evaluated by City Planning, SFMTA and DPW for general compliance to the approved DPW guidelines, and for the posting of a Public Notice of Intent; if no objections are received to the Notice, the application is then routed to DPW for final review of the detailed plans, and approval of the Parklet permit.
 An overview of the goals, policies, process and procedures is available in the San Francisco Parklets Manual online at City Planning's website.
 To download the manual, go to www.parklets.org.

 Who is eligible to apply for the installation of a Parklet?

 Community Benefit Districts (CBDs)

 Ground floor business owners

 Non-profit and community organizations